The Ultimate Glossary of Project Management Terms

 Case study

-Used for a variety of purpose, case studies are generally research-based papers that deeply examines use cases of products in given applications or how different industries applied specific practices or approaches to their projects.
+Used for a variety of purposes, case studies are generally research-based papers that deeply examines use cases of products in given applications or how different industries applied specific practices or approaches to their projects.

 Certified Associate in Project Management (CAPM)